 Let’s get to work!

 In six steps you are going to compile a list of terms that your target audience is looking for.
 Please note that the people in your audience might be ready to buy (or to get your business, or to download anything or to subscribe, you get the picture).

 Step 1: Brainstorm on a list of relevant search terms

-Tip: Take a look at synonyms, spelling, plurals, merged words or just with hyphen (e-commerce or ecommerce).
-Also, descriptive words are often used both to describe the problem as the solution (fast, slow, cheap, luxury, etc.).
+Tip: Take a look at synonyms, spelling, plurals, merged words or just with hyphens (e-commerce or eCommerce).
+Also, descriptive words are often used to describe the problem as the solution (fast, slow, cheap, luxury, etc.).